-After explaining how your product works, share specific ways in which these features can be applied in your prospect’s environment.
-For example, if you sell premium safety eyeglasses, discuss how their material and design not only offer maximum eye protection but also reduce glare and meet industry safety requirements, allowing industrial workers to work safely, comfortably, and more quickly.
+After explaining how your product works, share specific ways these features can be applied in your prospect’s environment.
+For example, if you sell premium safety eyeglasses, discuss how their material and design not only offer maximum eye protection but also reduce glare and meet industry safety requirements, allowing industrial workers to work safely, comfortably, and quickly.

 Address Their Specific Pain Points

 Once you have discussed your product’s relevant features and advantages, engage prospects in a conversation about how the product’s application will help them make improvements.
 For example, a medical coding software company providing a demo to a hospital in danger of closing might explain that by making it easier for staff to code efficiently, they will reduce billing errors, shorten revenue cycles, and save money—allowing them to keep their doors open.

 Following a deep dive into your solution itself and how it will impact your prospect’s environment it is important to lay the groundwork for next steps.
 Help prospects understand what to expect from the implementation process by discussing your plan for facilitating their transition.